Pawamoy/keycut-data/README.md

 A shortcut is obviously composed of sequences of keys, written as an array (or list).
 Each sequence is equivalent to an other in terms of behavior.
 A shortcut has three attributes:
 * `binding`, which tells if its related action is "bindable" (i.e configurable to work with another sequence of keys).
+* `case_sensitive`, which tells if keys sequences are case sensitive or not.
 * `overwrite`, which, in case of inheritance, overwrites the inherited shortcut sequences and attributes if set to true, and concatenates new sequences to previous ones if false.
-* `case_sensitive`, which tells

 #### Deprecated attributes
 - [hotkey](https://en.wikipedia.org/wiki/Keyboard_shortcut):